tsujamin/digi-approval/design/design.md

     + Clarify and provide examples in some cases
     + Note requirements for pre-filling applications and traffic-light system for time
     + Minor typographical and grammatical changes
++ v 3 - Expanded and modified document in response to feedback
+    + Changed all references to 'managers' to the more descriptive term 'delegators'
+    + Added additional description of the workflow system
+    + Added diagrams to explain 'in-the-system' and 'out-of-the-system' approval stages when dealing with multiple agencies

 # Background #